soxaholix-pointer/place_tux/README.md

 You can propose a fix/modification to the artwork by editing [artwork/tux/tux.png](https://github.com/r-PlaceTux/place_tux/blob/main/artwork/tux/tux.png) and posting a pull request to this repo.
 After we review it and accept it, the Overlay and other things will get automatically updated.

-If you are a member of one of our alliances trying to change your artwork, make a PR with the updated corresponding image in [artwork/allies/](https://github.com/r-PlaceTux/place_tux/tree/main/artwork/allies).
-To change the anchor point, change modify the x0,y0 values in your entry in [positions.json](https://github.com/r-PlaceTux/place_tux/blob/main/artwork/allies/positions.json).
+If you are a member of one of our alliances trying to change your artwork, make a PR with the updated corresponding image in [artwork/allies/](https://github.com/r-PlaceTux/place_tux/tree/main/artwork/allies)

+To change the anchor point of an artwork, modify the x0,y0 values in the corresponding entry in positions.json.

 ## More information